ccmucdenver/ccm-docs/docs/clusters_guide.md

 Using a server ‘interactively’ (aka not scheduling a job) is often needed for troubleshooting a job or just watching what it is doing in real time.
 After SSH’ing into math-compute, you can type <code>ssh math-colibri-i01</code> or whatever server you want to go directly to the server. **Please do not run anything directly on compute nodes, which are reserved for jobs under the control of the scheduler, even if you may be able to ssh there.
 These are nodes with names like math-colibri-c01 with the "c" before the number.
 Using compute nodes, where other people run jobs through the scheduler, will interfere with their work and make you very unpopular.**

-Using 'screen' is generally a good idea both math-compute or the interactive nodes.
+Using 'screen' is generally a good idea both a head node or the interactive nodes.
 Basically was screen does is starts a virtual terminal inside your terminal.
 Sound confusing?
 It is.
 The plus of this virtual terminal is if you get disconnected, whatever you were running is still going.

 'screen –S bananaphone' (make the name whatever you want) creates a new terminal with that name